{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 The Bunong People and Their Villages

-The Bunong — also known as Phnong — are the majority indigenous people of Mondulkiri.
-They represent about half of the province's population and have occupied the region for centuries, long before the Khmer administration extended its reach.
-Their villages are located in the hills and at the forest's edge, often a few kilometers from the main roads.
+The Bunong — also called Phnong — are the majority indigenous people of Mondulkiri.
+They represent about half of the province's population and have occupied the region for centuries, long before Khmer Cambodia extended its administration there.
+Their villages are located in the hills and forest edges, often a few kilometers from the main roads.

-Bunong culture is deeply connected to the forest and animism.
-Every large tree, every hill, every river is associated with a spirit — the neak ta — that shamans (kru) maintain in a balanced relationship with the community.
-Traditional stilt houses, rice granaries, and forest cemeteries where the deceased are buried with their belongings in carved wooden coffins all reflect a cosmology distinct from Khmer Buddhism.
+Bunong culture is deeply tied to the forest and animism.
+Every tall tree, every hill, every river is associated with a spirit — the neak ta — that shamans (kru) maintain in a balanced relationship with the community.
+Traditional stilt houses, rice granaries, and forest cemeteries where the deceased are buried with their personal belongings in carved wooden coffins — all testify to a cosmology distinct from Khmer Buddhism.

-The Bunong also have a special relationship with elephants: for centuries, Bunong mahouts have captured and trained wild elephants for forest work.
-This relationship — complex, intimate, and sometimes brutal — is now changing with conservation projects like the EVP, which try to maintain the mahout-elephant bond while abandoning forced labor.
+The Bunong also have a special relationship with elephants: for centuries, Bunong mahouts have captured and trained wild elephants for work in the forest.
+This relationship — complex, intimate, sometimes brutal — is now changing with conservation projects like the EVP, which try to maintain the mahout-elephant bond while abandoning forced labor.

-Tip: bring a small practical gift if you are invited into a home — no candy for children (it creates a culture of begging), but fruits, local coffee, or some canned goods are always well received.
-Always ask for permission before taking photos.
+Tip: bring a small practical gift if you are invited to a home — no candies for children (it creates a culture of begging), but fruits, local coffee, or some canned goods are always well received.
+Always ask for permission before taking photographs.

 Trekking in the Forest

-Mondulkiri is one of the few places in Cambodia where you can still do trekking in dense forest for several days, with a local guide, camping or staying in Bunong villages.
-The province’s forest mixes pine forest on the hills (rare in tropical Asia, inherited from the plateau), dipterocarp forests in the valley bottoms, and giant bamboo areas lining the rivers.
+Mondulkiri is one of the few places in Cambodia where you can still do dense forest trekking for several days, with a local guide, camping or sleeping in Bunong villages.
+The province's forest mixes pine forests on the hills (rare in tropical Asia, inherited from the plateau), dipterocarp forests in the valley bottoms, and areas of giant bamboo lining the rivers.

-Organized treks from Sen Monorom last from half a day to three days, depending on the level and objectives.
-The shorter routes (4–6 km) pass through hills with views of the valley and passages through Bunong villages.
-Longer treks delve into the remote areas of the northeast, towards Dak Dam and the buffer zones of Phnom Prich National Park, where wildlife observations (birds, monkeys, deer) are possible.
+Organized treks from Sen Monorom last from half a day to three days depending on the level and objectives.
+The shortest routes (4–6 km) cross hills with views of the valley and passages through Bunong villages.
+Longer treks delve into the remote areas of the northeast, towards Dak Dam and the buffer zones of Phnom Prich National Park, where wildlife sightings (birds, monkeys, deer) are possible.

 {{COMPONENT_MONDULKIRI_CTA_JUNGLE_TREK}}